Poor sleep, stress, strains, injury, and possibly certain personality characteristics may increase the risk of fibromyalgia.

 Doing exercises regularly on a strict schedule to improve physical conditioning (aerobic exercises Aerobic exercise People should consult their doctor before beginning competitive sports or an exercise program.
 Doctors ask about known medical disorders in the person and family members and about symptoms the... read more ) and very gradually but steadily increasing the intensity (for example, by using a treadmill, exercise bicycle Bicycling There are many forms of exercise, and each type has its advantages and disadvantages.
 Some types of exercise expend more calories than others (see table ).
 Different forms of exercise (for example... read more , or elliptical machine or by swimming Swimming There are many forms of exercise, and each type has its advantages and disadvantages.
 Some types of exercise expend more calories than others (see table ).
 Different forms of exercise (for example... read more )

 Applying heat Heat therapy Professional rehabilitation therapists treat pain and inflammation.
 Such treatment makes movement easier and enables people to participate more fully in rehabilitation.
-Techniques used include... read more to or gently massaging Massage Professional rehabilitation therapists treat pain and inflammation.
+These treatments are... read more to or gently massaging Massage Professional rehabilitation therapists treat pain and inflammation.
 Such treatment makes movement easier and enables people to participate more fully in rehabilitation.
-Techniques used include... read more the affected area
+These treatments are... read more the affected area

 Getting enough sleep